 Iress aims to encourage openness and transparency throughout the whistleblowing process and will support people who raise whistleblowing concerns or complaints, on reasonable grounds, in relation to actual or suspected Reportable Conduct under this policy.

 No person should suffer any detrimental treatment as a result of raising a concern or complaint pursuant to this policy.
 Detrimental treatment includes dismissal, disciplinary action, demotion, harassment, discrimination, bias, threats or other unfavourable treatment connected with raising a concern.
-If a person believes that they have suffered any such treatment, they should contact their People Leader, the Legal team or the People@Iress team immediately.
-If the matter is not remedied, they should raise it formally using the Grievance Policy.
+If a person believes that they have suffered any such treatment, they should contact the Legal team or Your Call immediately.
+People must not threaten or retaliate against whistleblowers in any way.

+Anyone involved in such conduct will be subject to disciplinary action.
 All files and records created from an investigation into suspected Reportable Conduct will be retained securely.
 Unauthorised release of information contained within these investigation files and records without the whistleblower’s consent will be a breach of his policy and will be regarded as a serious matter and will be subject to Iress’ disciplinary procedure.

 Iress is a technology company providing software to the financial services industry.

-Our software is used by more than 9,000 businesses and 500,000 users globally.
+Our software is used by more than 10,000 businesses and 500,000 users globally.